Geometric properties of free boundaries in degenerate quenching problems: Introduction

-In all these examples, the absence of differentiability for $F$ strongly impairs the efficiency of the regularization mechanisms for minimizers compared to the classical scenarios.
+In all these examples, the lack of differentiability of $F$ significantly reduces the efficiency of the regularization mechanisms for minimizers relative to the classical scenarios.
 Still in the case $p=2$, it has been shown in \cite{P1} that the optimal regularity class for minimizers is $C_{\rm loc}^{1,\alpha}$, with

 For the obstacle and cavity problems, corresponding to $\gamma=1$ and $\gamma=0$, minimizers are, respectively, locally of class $C^{1,1}$ and Lipschitz.
 Concerning the free boundary, in the seminal works \cite{C81} for the obstacle problem, and \cite{P2} for the case $\gamma \in (0,1)$, analytical and geometric measure theory methods were applied to establish that interfaces have finite $(n-1)-$dimensional Hausdorff measure.
 For the two-phase problem $(p=2)$, the free boundaries are known to be $C^1$ in dimension two (see \cite{LP08}).